Trained Service Dogs For Veterans Eugene, OR

 Register for a PAVE Service Dog

 Are you ready to regain your independence?

-Our team is ready to support you through the PAVE process from application to training camp with your new companion and service dog.
+Our team will be there to help you from the beginning of your PAVE application to training camp with your service dog or companion.
 We provide personalized training and support for the lifetime of your dog.
 You can also access professional advice from our expert dog trainers.
-There ie no cost to your service dog, training or ongoing support.
+There are no charges for service dogs, training and ongoing support.

 Start your journey to PAVE by completing this simple contact form.

 Service dogs save lives.
 Help us to help Veterans by supporting PAVE.
 Your support and generosity go directly towards helping our Veterans and more donations mean more service dogs for Veterans in need.